deezed420/PiCraft/README.md

-# PiCraft
+# PineCraft X
 An easy to use installer to setup a minecraft server on the Raspberry Pi

 # What is it?
-PiCraft allows you to easily setup and install a minecraft server on the Raspberry Pi.
+PineCraft X allows you to easily setup and install a minecraft server on the Raspberry Pi.
+It allows a lot of customizability and allows as many servers as the Pi can handle!
-We know that there is also the [Pinecraft](https://github.com/Cat5TV/pinecraft) project that has also been made for the same purpose, but there are some differences between Pinecraft and PiCraft.
+The project we based ours off of is [Pinecraft](https://github.com/Cat5TV/pinecraft).
+We noticed it doesn't have that much functionality, so we made it better.

 # Differences between [Pinecraft](https://github.com/Cat5TV/pinecraft)
 ## Pros